 7. Hidden structural damage

 Few structures can withstand the heat and combustion of a fire for long, but even those that do, such as brickwork and steel joists, may have been structurally compromised by the heat.
 Depending on the circumstances and the load they are required to bear, even a small drop in the effectiveness of a wall or RSJ could lead to a catastrophic failure in the future.
 This is particularly important if the structural elements (such as walls, floors and staircases) will need to hold heavier than normal loads during the clean-up and repair phase.
+If the property is suffering from smoke damage, we also provide a smoke cleaning service.

 8. Water damage